python-useful-helpers/exec-helpers/README.rst

     Python 3.7
     PyPy3 3.5+

-.. note:: For Python 2.7 and PyPy please use versions 1.x.x.
-For python 3.5+ use versions 3.0+
+.. note:: Pythons: For Python 2.7 and PyPy use versions 1.x.x, python 3.5+ use versions 3.x.x, python 3.6+ use versions 4+

 This package includes: